 You can add up to three more cameras, letting you watch up to four kids overnight.
 You can also set cameras up in the rooms your baby uses most often, so you can keep your eyes on them at all times.

 A 2.4 GHz frequency protects your privacy, and your security is protected.
 An ample 2.8-inch LCD screen provides a living color video screen.
 An alert will simply tell you when you’re out of range, meaning you can move around with confidence.

 - Five built-in lullabies.

-- Some find the battery doesn’t last all night.
+- The battery may not last all night.

 - Additional cameras can interfere with sound quality.